SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 	Year    LangForms `json:"year"`
 }
 ```

+`Lang` type is just a string like "en", "zh", "ru", etc.

 :::tip Target Language
 The `Lang` field in the `LangSet` struct specifies the language you want to override.
 To override translations for multiple languages, simply add multiple `LangSet` structs to the `Translations` field in the `Config`.